-- 1. This course does not have standard class meeting time; students are expected to dedicate at least 450 minutes of total time on tasks per week that may include activities such as: reading, reviewing class lessons with notes, choice boards, additional research, final project, and Khan Academy.
+- This course does not have standard class meeting time; students are expected to dedicate at least 450 minutes of total time on tasks per week that may include activities such as: reading, reviewing class lessons with notes, choice boards, additional research, final project, and Khan Academy.
 Course tasks and time are estimated based on time and effort needed by the typical student to successfully complete each of the learning activities in the course.
-Occasionally a reading or research assignment may take longer. - 2.
-Actively participate regularly in class discussions through consistent, punctual, prepared and interested participation. - 3.
-Submit graded assignments by dates posted on the bi-weekly course schedule.
+Occasionally a reading or research assignment may take longer. - Actively participate regularly in class discussions through consistent, punctual, prepared and interested participation. - Submit graded assignments by dates posted on the bi-weekly course schedule.
 It is unfair to selectively grant extensions to some students and not others.
 Therefore, late assignments are not accepted.
-Addendums to this rule may be taken into consideration with prior approval requesting a modified due date from the instructor before the due date of an assignment. - 4.
-On each assignment submitted, you must show ALL YOUR WORK for full credit.
-If you do not show work, but simply state your answer, you will receive NO credit for the assignment. - 5.
-A zero will be given for any assignment not turned in by the deadline. - a.
-If you are experiencing any problems (family difficulties, sick relatives, etc.) that are affecting your academic performance, you must inform me of such problems ASAP if you want me to take them into consideration.
+Addendums to this rule may be taken into consideration with prior approval requesting a modified due date from the instructor before the due date of an assignment. - On each assignment submitted, you must show ALL YOUR WORK for full credit.
+If you do not show work, but simply state your answer, you will receive NO credit for the assignment. - A zero will be given for any assignment not turned in by the deadline. - o If you are experiencing any problems (personal health concerns, family difficulties, sick relatives, etc.) that are affecting your academic performance that are either short or long term, you must inform me of such problems ASAP if you want me to take them into consideration.
 The sooner I know about a problem, the more understanding I will be.
-If you come to me during the last week of the semester, before grades are about to be posted to discuss difficulties which have affected you throughout the term, you will find that I am not nearly as understanding, and I can do very little to help you with your grade. - b.
-If you are personally experiencing health or family difficulties that are short or long term (medication changes, health concerns, etc) which are affecting your ability to turn assignments in on time, it is highly recommended to reach out to Student Academic Services who can help with outreach services (temporary or otherwise). - c.
-If you are currently serving or have served in our military, your instructor appreciates the important contributions you have made.
-If you are called to serve or attend training you must let your instructor know immediately such that reasonable accommodations for instruction and assignments can be agreed upon ahead of your leave. - 6.
-Do ungraded, independent practice exercises, as needed. - 7.
-Read assignments as provided by the instructor. - 8.
-Use manipulatives to show how to work through North Dakota State Math Content Standards in grades K 5. - This course is NOT a course on how to teach mathematics, but rather a course on developing a strong foundation on how to do mathematics as students will encounter in grades K - 5.
+If you come to me during the last week of the semester, before grades are about to be posted to discuss difficulties which have affected you throughout the term, you will find that I am not nearly as understanding, and I can do very little to help you with your grade. - O If you are currently serving or have served in our military, your instructor appreciates the important contributions you have made.
+If you are called to serve or attend training you must let your instructor know immediately such that reasonable accommodations for instruction and assignments can be agreed upon ahead of your leave. - Do ungraded, independent practice exercises, as needed. - Read assignments as provided by the instructor. - Use manipulatives to show how to work through North Dakota State Math Content Standards in grades K 5. - This course is NOT a course on how to teach mathematics, but rather a course on developing a strong foundation on how to do mathematics as students will encounter in grades K 5.
 A math methods course such as EDUC 315 Mathematics in Elementary School will focus on planning, implementing and evaluating lesson plans for mathematics